piqi/piqi-opam-repo/README.md

+**THIS REPOSITORY IS DEPRECATED**

+To install development versions of piqi and piqilib use opam pinning instead:

+    opam pin add --dev-repo piqi
+    opam pin add --dev-repo piqilib

+**OLD README:**

-This is an [OPAM](http://opam.ocamlpro.com/) repository for the development (`master`) branches of [piqi/piqilib](https://github.com/alavrik/piqi) and [piqi-ocaml](https://github.com/alavrik/piqi-ocaml).
+This is an [OPAM](http://opam.ocaml.org/) repository for the development (`master`) branches of [piqi/piqilib](https://github.com/alavrik/piqi) and [piqi-ocaml](https://github.com/alavrik/piqi-ocaml).